2023 Jeep Prices: MSRP, Invoice Price, Dealer Cost, and Holdback

 The manufacturer’s suggested retail price (MSRP) for a Jeep is the price the dealer is advised to set by the manufacturer.
-This price is an estimate based on the model, trim package, color, options, etc. Jeep dealers aim to start their negotiation with you from or above the set MSRP.
+This price is an estimate based on the model, trim package, color, options, etc. Jeep dealers aim to start negotiating with you from or above the set MSRP.

-Now let’s talk about what a Jeep’s factory invoice price means.
-This is where you want to start negotiations with the dealer.
+Let’s discuss what a Jeep’s factory invoice price means.
+This is where you should start negotiations with the dealer.

-Because cash-back rebates, dealer holdback, and other manufacturer incentives are made available, dealers can sometimes purchase new Jeeps for less than the advertised invoice price.
-That is, they have a considerably smaller overhead on that specific car.
+Because of cash-back rebates, dealer holdbacks, and other manufacturer incentives, dealers can sometimes purchase new Jeeps for less than the advertised price.
+Thus, they have a considerably smaller overhead on that specific car.

 How to Find the Jeep Invoice Price